-To get samples into SpazeDrum, for using them in the drum parts section samplers, you must import .wav files from a USB drive.
+To get samples into SpazeDrum, for using them in the drum parts section samplers, you can resample the left audio output of SpazeDrum or import .wav files from a USB drive.
 For how to import .wav files, please see the USB section of this manual.